sunpy/sunpy/docs/topic_guide/extending_fido.rst

 This client scrapes all the URLs available under the base url ``http://lasp.colorado.edu/eve/data_access/evewebdata/quicklook/L0CS/SpWx/``.
 `~sunpy.net.scraper.Scraper` is primarily focused on URL parsing based on time ranges, so the rest of the ``pattern`` specifies where in the URL the time information is located, using `parse <https://github.com/r1chardj0n3s/parse/>`__ notation.
 The ``pattern`` attribute is first filled in with the calculated time-based values, and then used to populate the results table from the URLs matched with the ``pattern``.
-It includes some of the time definitions, as well as names of attrs (in this case "Level").
+It includes some of the time definitions, as well as the name of any other attrs which appear in the URL (in this case "Level").
 The supported time keys (to be used within ``{{}}``!) are: 'year:4d', 'year:2d', 'month:2d'. 'month_name:l', 'month_name_abbr:l', 'day:2d', 'day_of_year:3d', 'hour:2d', 'minute:2d', 'second:2d', 'microsecond:6d', 'millisecond:3d' and 'week_number:2d'.

 The attrs returned in the ``register_values()`` method are used to match your client to a search, as well as adding their values to the attr.